itmecho/countries-capitals/README.md

 countries.byIndependence(2000, '>=') // greater or equal than
 countries.byIndependence(null) // countries without independence year

+// get the longest capital name of the list countries.longest().capital

 // return all filtered data as array of objects countries.toJson()